Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 {{< figure
       src="/images/options-possible-values.png"
       alt="Options possible values"
-      caption="Figure 1: The possible values for the options"
+      caption="Figure 1: The commands and options available"
 >}}

 If you're unsure about a command, you can always ask the CLI for help.
 This applies to each subcommand.
 For example, to get help for the config command, type: `dsc config --help`.